marcusoftnet/marcusoftnet.github.io/_posts/2014-12-03-inspections-welcome.md

   - Agile
 ---

 I've just come back from a vacation in Bali.
-Due to some fortunate overbookings we ended up in a villa that was an oasis of tranquility and luxury.
+Due to some fortunate over-bookings we ended up in a villa that was an oasis of tranquility and luxury.
 By far the nicest place I've ever seen, including the room I stayed in for [Agile Singapore](http://2014.agilesingapore.org/).
 The 3-day stay flew by but was a blessing for my soul.

 ![Our villa](/img/balivilla.jpg)